 2017 Applications are closed.

-The Spiritual Ecology Fellowship is an initiative of Kalliopeia Foundation, developed to support its mission to create a future where universal spiritual values form the foundation of how we care for our common home.
+The Spiritual Ecology Fellowship is an initiative of Kalliopeia Foundation, developed to support its mission of reconnecting ecology, culture, and spirituality.

 The Fellowship seeks emerging young leaders and innovators who recognize the need to create a future that is not driven by materialism and greed, but rooted in the spiritual values of reverence for nature, interconnectedness, stewardship, compassion and service.
 The Fellowship is designed to offer an experience of deep study and practical application of the principles of spiritual ecology.
 The central component of the fellowship is the development and implementation of pilot projects that have the potential to be catalysts for change.

 The Fellowship Program

 We look for participants from diverse fields and backgrounds who are interested in developing creative solutions based on spiritual values to environmental and social issues.
 The Fellowship is open to people of all faith backgrounds as well as people without any direct religious or spiritual affiliation.

 The Fellowship follows a 9-month program and consists of 8 selected participants, all of whom will receive full scholarships for program tuition and a $10,000 stipend to assist with project development.
 All travel, food and lodging for retreats will be provided at no cost.